 IBD can have a major impact on an individual's daily living.
 The quality of life for people with IBD can be poorer than healthy individuals.17-18 Focusing on physical symptoms is very normal and important.
 However, coping well with a long-term condition requires a person with IBD to take care of more than their physical condition, to live a full and productive life.
 People with IBD commonly face day-to-day challenges with exercise, fatigue, fertility and pregnancy, sexual health, mental health, social events and sometimes struggle to leave the house.
 There is limited evidence explaining how people with IBD can improve their quality of life.
+Research into this topic wor people with IBD can improve their quality of life.
 Research into this topic would provide information for people to take steps to reduce the impact of the IBD on their life and improve quality of life.